Warhorst/pacman/README.md

 - create a 1.0 WASM build

 ### Current Bugs
-- the labyrinth does not blink when the player finished a level
 - the music does not resume after the player restarted the game after a game over
-- pacman sometimes glitches around when moving (related to the pad migration)

 ## Ideas
 Some ideas for future development